sav-che/TL-2/Authors/Cooke, Mordecai Cubitt {std. Cooke} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 327](https://www.biodiversitylibrary.org/item/103860#page/337/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 327](https://www.biodiversitylibrary.org/page/33266004) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Cooke, Mordecai Cubitt {std.
 Cooke}|first entry]] for this author

 ### Author

-\* Cooke, Mordecai Cubitt (1825-1914), British botanist and teacher, first education with a dame's school until 1834, to IIford with his nonconformist minister 1834-1838, at Norfolk and some time at Neatishead 1838-1845, in London 1845-1850 copying clerk in a solicitor's office, master of Trinity School Lambeth 1850-1860, at the Indian Museum, London 1861/2-1880, at Kew 1880-1892. (*Cooke*).
+\* Cooke, Mordecai Cubitt (1825-1914), British botanist and teacher, first education with a dame's school until 1834, to IIford with his nonconformist minister 1834-1838, at Norfolk and some time at Neatishead 1838-1845, in London 1845-1850 copying clerk in a solicitor's office, master of Trinity School Lambeth 1850-1860, at the Indian Museum, London 1861/2-1880, at Kew 1880-1892.
+**Abbreviated name**: *Cooke*

 #### Herbarium and types